If you are interested in becoming a guardian for a child you currently care for, there are a number of things to consider.

 - Would you be able to care for the child following on from their 18th birthday?

-While it's always preferable to have birth parents give their consent for an OPG application, it can progress to court without consent if it's in the child's best interests.
+While it's always preferable to have birth parents give their consent for a Long Term Guardianship (Specified Person) application, it can progress to court without consent if it's in the child's best interests.

 Most concerns from birth families are usually about a fear of losing contact and connection.